MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 Customer details include:

 -	**Customer profile tile**: This tile shows the different values from the unified customer profile entity.
-These details can include email address, name, city, and so on.
+If a field has no value for the currently shown customer profile it will not be shown.
+The tile is structured into sections: First section shows a predefined set of fields followed by all fields which are part of the search & index filter.
+Within this section our web interface will combine address relatd fields into a single line called “address”.
+This only happens if this profile contains such fields.
+The second section is called “additional fields” and shows the remaining fields, except for ids.
+These ids, which are identified by their semantics categorizing them as Ids, are grouped in the third section called “Ids”.
+Within the third section fields are further grouped by their entity.

--	**Potential interests, potential brands**: Shows if you configured a first-party enrichment.
-It represents potential interests and affinities for brands a customer with a profile similar to this customer might have.
-For more information, see [Enrich customer profiles with brand and interest affinities](enrichment-microsoft.md).
+-	**Activity timeline**: Shows if you have configured activities.
+The timeline view contains chronologically sorted activities of this customer, starting with the most recent activity.
+For more information, see [Customer activities](activities.md).

 -	**Measures**: Shows if you configured one or more measures of a specific type: customer attribute measures.
 They include calculated KPIs around your customers on the individual customer level.
 For more information, see [Define and manage measures](measures.md).

--	**Activity timeline**: Shows if you have configured activities.
-The timeline view contains chronologically sorted activities of this customer, starting with the most recent activity.
-For more information, see [Customer activities](activities.md).
+-	**Potential interests, potential brands**: Shows if you configured a first-party enrichment.
+It represents potential interests and affinities for brands a customer with a profile similar to this customer might have.
+For more information, see [Enrich customer profiles with brand and interest affinities](enrichment-microsoft.md).

 Select **Back to Customers** to return to the customer search page.